 Physical Therapist & Competitive Trail Runner

-For Hilary, that is her Physical Therapy and Performance Coaching practice, Hilary McCloy PT, where she treats patients and works with athletes training for individual goals.
-She's been working in Mt.
-Washington Valley as a Physical Therapist for the last eight years, and just recently opened her own practice.
+She's not only an athlete, but also owns a Physical Therapy and Performance Coaching practice, Hilary McCloy PT.
 Having her own studio allows her focus on the aspects of training and performance training that she really loves.
-Already she has created a community around trail running and leads weekly runs in Jackson Village where any runner of any ability can meet and work on their skill sets.
+She has created a community around trail running and leads weekly runs in Jackson Village where any runner of any ability can meet and work on their skill sets.

 Communities like the one Hilary has created through her "Run Strong" program, is part of a greater collection of outdoor enthusiasts who have come together to make the Mt.
 Washington Valley a hub for athletes.
 Race organizers, and running groups such as White Mountain Endurance and White Mountain Milers, are all feeding the enthusiasm for racers and runners in Mt.
 Washington Valley, and a real cohesiveness can be felt throughout all those that love to run, hike, and bike in Mt.
 Washington Valley.